Disability Advocate

-ORGANIZATIONAL PLAINTIFF
+INDIVIDUAL PLAINTIFF

 Anita Cameron

-Anita Cameron is a disability justice activist who has been involved in social change activism and community organizing for 41 years.
-Anita is Director of Minority Outreach for Not Dead Yet.
-She has met with national and state policy makers and written persuasively about opposition to a public policy of assisted suicide from the perspective of communities of color who experience disparities in access to healthcare.
-Anita’s work and articles were cited in the 2019 National Council on Disability report on the dangers of assisted suicide as public policy.
+From 2017-2025, Anita worked as Director of Community Outreach for Not Dead Yet, a Rochester, NY-based, national disability rights group opposed to medical discrimination against disabled people.
+She met with national and state policy makers and wrote persuasively about opposition to a public policy of assisted suicide that impacts people with disabilities from the perspective of communities of color who experience disparities in access to healthcare.

 Statement